QuentinLetort/3-musketeers/cash/README.md

 ## Usage

+#### Get the conversion rate for currencies

 Launch:
 ```sh
 ❯ node bin/index.js
 ```
 It will return the conversion rate from a default currency (USD) to others (USD, EUR, GBP, JPY by default).

-#### Get the conversion rate for particular currencies

-If you want to know the conversion rate from a currency to others (different from the default currencies), use the following command:
+If you want to know the conversion rate between specific currencies, use the following command:
 ```sh
 ❯ node bin/index.js --set <FROM> <TO>
 ```